Rabbies_Logotype_Hero_Navy_RGB_AW.png

 3. Craigmillar Castle

 Jamie has experienced his fair share of misfortune.
 Imprisoned on more than one occasion, one of his potentially lesser-disturbing experiences was in Ardsmuir prison.
 The ruins of Craigmillar Castle in Edinburgh were transformed into this bleak location for the show, suddenly gloomy, cold, and infested with rats.
+But it’s still one of the best castles in Scotland to visit.

 But one can argue that it wasn’t all bad, because this is where Jamie met Lord John Grey in season three.
 Even without its connection to Outlander, the castle is one you simply must visit.
 It has a fascinating history and is connected to Mary Queen of Scots.